grepeverything/Solana-Paper-Wallet-with-Staking/index.md

 ## Conclusion
 This guide covers creating a secure Solana paper wallet with staking using offline signing.

-Test the knowledge learned by constructing a transaction to transfer the cold wallet balance back to the hot wallet.
+Test the knowledge learned by constructing a transaction to transfer the cold wallet balance to the hot wallet.

-Consider a small SOL donation to the author:
+**Consider a small SOL donation to the author:**

 An3xM6xCLmBEn3NXjYoggvWQToL9Lmx5mH2USchUpyNz

 ![QR Code](https://raw.githubusercontent.com/grepeverything/Solana-Paper-Wallet-with-Staking/main/SOL_Donation_QR_Code.png)